Logs & Monitoring¶

 $ slicer vm top --api http://192.168.1.114:8080 --token-file TOKEN_VALUE

-and slicer will attempt to read the auth token from the default location of /var/lib/slicer/token
+When slicer is running locally, and authentication is enabled, use sudo -E and slicer will attempt to read the auth token from the default location of /var/lib/slicer/auth/token.

 $ sudo slicer vm top

-Automated monitoring with node_exporter
+Automated monitoring with node_exporter¶

 The Open Source node_exporter project from the Prometheus project can be used to collect system metrics from each VM, you can install the agent as a systemd unit file through userdata, or a custom base image.